 - Raynaud’s disease

-- Fill out this consent (PDF) and have it ready when your doctor calls you to start your appointment.
+- Fill out this consent (PDF) and have it ready for your appointment.
 This gives us the ability to use your information to coordinate care, treatment and more.

 That’s it!
-Your rheumatologist will call you through Google Duo when your appointment time arrives.
+Your rheumatologist will join the session when your appointment begins.

 No. Hands-on, in-person care is an important part of your treatment plan.
 Video visits just give you another way to conveniently and meaningfully connect with your rheumatologist.
 Your doctor will work with you to determine the right appointment type and frequency of visits.